joseseie/mpesa-mz/README.md

 For more information of what's M-Pesa, please refer to M-Pesa official website:
 **https://www.vm.co.mz/en/M-Pesa2**

-# This packages is still in development, so don't use it in production
+# This package is still in development, so don't use it in production

 # 1. Installation

 All that you have to do is the following:

-**The code isn't in packagist (https://packagist.org) yet.**
+# The code isn't in packagist (https://packagist.org) yet.

 ```
 composer require calvinchiulele/mpesa-mz